 - where processing is carried on by automated means.

-- The Council must provide the personal data in a structured, commonly used and machine readable form (e.g. CSV files).
+- The Council must provide the personal data in a structured, commonly used and machine readable form (such as CSV files).

 - If the individual requests it, the Council may be required to transmit the data directly to another organisation if this is technically feasible.